wang606/SpineSkeletonDataConverter/README.md

 > ⚠️ **Development Warning**
 >
-> This repository is under active development and features may be unstable.
+> Version conversion functionality has not been thoroughly tested.

-A powerful command-line tool for converting Spine skeleton data between different formats, with automatic version detection and support for multiple Spine runtime versions.
+A powerful command-line tool for converting Spine skeleton data between different formats and different versions, with automatic version detection and support for multiple Spine runtime versions.

 ## ✨ Features